Ebrahim-azab/Depi-Graduation-project_Egypt-Tourism-Insights/README.md

 Aya Ahmed 👩‍💻

+---

 🎓 Instructor

 Amal Mahmoud 👩‍🏫

+---

 📌 Project Overview

 🚀 This project analyzes the MTA daily ridership dataset to uncover patterns, trends, and actionable insights that support transportation decision-making.
 The team will clean and preprocess the data, explore key analytical questions, and build forecasting models to predict future ridership demand. 📈 The final results will be presented through an interactive dashboard and comprehensive report to help stakeholders better understand usage behavior and plan resources efficiently.

+---

+📝 Project Description

+This project focuses on transforming raw ridership data into meaningful insights that support smarter transit planning.
+The work combines data cleaning, analysis, and forecasting to provide a clear understanding of ridership behavior and expected future demand.

+---

 🎯 Project Objectives